-Driftwood is a popular material for Arts & Crafts projects, and several of the local artists are very creative at incorporating driftwood into their work.
+Driftwood is a popular material for arts and crafts projects, and several local artists in my area are very creative at incorporating driftwood into their work.
 Inspired by their creativity, I looked for different ways to use driftwood into my projects.
 After all, there is nothing better than free materials, and searching the beach for pieces of wood that wash up with the tides is fun.

-Building this Driftwood Birdhouse was a lot of fun, and it is almost like creating a free-form puzzle out of the oddly shaped bits of wood.
+Building this birdhouse was a lot of fun, and it is almost like creating a free-form puzzle out of the oddly shaped bits of wood.
 I had an idea of what I wanted to make and how I thought it should look, but I was not really sure how the project would turn out.
 I'm pleased with the result, and here's how I built this little birdhouse.